-We are currently interested in four broad areas of research:
+We are currently interested in three broad areas of research:

 1. Ecoimmunology/Comparative Psychoneuroimmunology